dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

     - the kinds of people you need to look out for won't directly attack you
       - people like that are easy to deal with.  practically take care of themselves.
     - but they'll drain your spirit, redirect your energy and leave you exhausted.

-## Legal System

-explain that i mean they innately understand the rules of the system they create within
-- with regard to structuring/creating/operating a legal entity
-  - understanding how to get the system to work for you
-- especially as this pertains to intellectual property

-I do not mean that they understand intellectual property

 ### notes